 They Get Their Kids Involved in Service

-“Whether it’s a job or a volunteer experience, kids automatically, organically, and elegantly teach themselves humility through these experiences,” says Duffy.
+“Whether it’s a job or a volunteer experience, kids automatically, organically, and elegantly teach themselves humility through these experiences,” Duffy says.
 “Nothing is more profound in its impact on that part of their lives than service.
 It brings gratitude, and humility, at the same time.
 Those experiences, way more than a lecture from mom and dad, work.”

 For many kids, their first volunteer experience or first job is a profound shift in the way they see the world and perceive their privilege.
 Even if it’s minimum-wage job at a gas station or a few days working with Meals on Wheels, kids can learn a lot about reaching out and giving help to those who need it, and what it means to ask for help.